publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1733.md

         (1) __In general__

-        Subsections (b) and (h) of this section shall apply to sales of commodities in recipient countries to generate proceeds to carry out projects under—
+        Subsections (b) and (h) shall apply to sales of commodities in recipient countries to generate proceeds to carry out projects under—

-            (A) subchapters II and III of this chapter;
+            (A) subchapters II and III;

             (B) [section 1431(b) of this title][/us/usc/t7/s1431/b]; and